Apicurio/apicurio.github.io/_posts/2025-07-08-introducing-mcp-server-for-apicurio-registry-3.md

 ## How to get started

 1. We need a running Apicurio Registry instance.
-The easiest way is to use Docker to run Apicurio Registry 3 locally:
+The easiest way is to use Docker or Podman to run Apicurio Registry 3 locally:

    ```shell
    # API server